-How to apply: incoming first-year applicants must complete an essay (requirements below).
+How to apply: incoming first-year applicants must complete an essay (requirements below)

 Number of Awards: 10–15 per year

 By participating in a Michigan Technological University Summer Youth Experience, you took the first step to securing your future.
 Your week on campus began your college experience and provided an enriching environment.
 Now is your chance to use that experience and apply for the Summer Youth Scholars Award.

-First year students need to complete the following steps to be considered for this scholarship:
+First-year students need to complete the following steps to be considered for this scholarship:

 - Apply to Michigan Tech free of charge using our online admissions application by November 15 of your senior year in high school.

 "Leaders have the ability to ask outstanding questions that make people think and inspire action.
 What question do you feel you should answer for this scholarship application?
-Tell us your question, and provide your answer--be sure to draw on your leadership experience or include your future leadership goals in your response.
-There is no wrong answer (or question), so have fun--and don't be afraid to think outside the box."
+Tell us your question and provide your answer—be sure to draw on your leadership experience or include your future leadership goals in your response.
+There is no wrong answer (or question), so have fun—and don't be afraid to think outside the box."

-Scholarship decisions will be made by January.
+Scholarship decisions are made by January.

 The Summer Youth Program and the University Scholarship Committee wishes you the best of luck in your senior year and in the competition.
-We look forward to seeing you on our campus this fall.
+We look forward to seeing you on our campus this fall!